arturteplov/bulk-email-ai-assistant/README.md

 - Fills in placeholders ({name}, {city}, {price}, {company})
 - Optional: Personalizes the message with OpenAI (requires API key)
 - Sends email via SMTP
-- Logs each email into email_log.csv with:
+- Logs each email into email_log.csv with: Timestamp , Recipient info, Template used, Subject line, Status (SENT / FAILED), Error message (if any)
-- Timestamp
-- Recipient info
-- Template used
-- Subject line
-- Status (SENT / FAILED)
-- Error message (if any)

 ---